Bayes factor functions for testing partial correlation coefficients: Introduction

 \subsection{Non-local priors}

 Non-local alternative prior (NAP) densities are essential for rapidly gathering evidence that supports either the true null or the true alternative hypothesis (\cite{Johnson2010},\cite{Rossell2017}) and defining Bayes factor functions.
 These densities are zero when the noncentrality parameter of a test statistic is zero.
 This permits faster accumulation of evidence supporting both true null and true alternative hypotheses.
 The characteristics of these densities are examined in \cite{Johnson2010}.
-Specifically, \cite{Johnson2010} delves into two varieties of non-local priors: {moment prior} and {inverse moment prior densities}.
-A particular case of the moment prior densities, the first-order normal prior density, is used to define the alternative prior density for partial correlation coefficients.
+Specifically, \cite{Johnson2010} delves into two varieties of non-local priors: \emph{moment prior} and \emph{inverse moment prior densities}.
+We will use normal moment priors to define Bayes factor functions for partial correlations.
 It is defined below and is denoted by $\pi_{nm}$.

 \emph{Moment Prior Densities:} Let $\theta$ denote the parameter of interest and $\Theta$ be the parameter space.
 Let $\pi_b(\theta)$ be the base density with two bounded derivatives in a neighborhood containing $\pi_b(\theta_0)$, where $\theta_0$ is the value of the parameter consistent with the null hypothesis and $\pi_b(\theta_0)>0$.
-Then the $r^{th}$ order moment prior density is defined as
+Then the $\nu^{th}$ order moment prior density is defined as